piterpy-meetup/c4p2n/README.md

 ## Deployment

-We currently use awesome [kintohub](https://kintohub.com) as hosting for our docker container with web-app
+We currently use awesome [kintohub](https://kintohub.com) to run a docker container with our web app.